CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 Furthermore you can allow your user to call a function with a defined inputs sequence.

-Example: You want your client to call a function 3 times, first time with input value = 1, second value = 2 and third time value = 3.
+Example: You want your client only to call a function 3 times, first time with input value = 1, second value = 2 and third time value = 3.
 Input control can control that the desired values are used in the desired order.

 <hr/>